Continuum of Care

 The Inn Residential Programs

 Located on the main campus, the Inn is our primary residence, with 24-hour nursing availability and accommodations for approximately 40 patients.
 All new patients are admitted to one the Inn programs to give them the opportunity to get to know members of the nursing staff, other members of their treatment team, and the patient community.
 After the case conference, the treatment team may recommend a lower level of care, but many patients remain in an Inn program beyond six weeks.
 While living in the Inn, all patients have full access to our Therapeutic Community Program.

 Resembling a New England historic inn more than a hospital, there are three floors that include mostly single rooms (a few doubles), some with private baths, others with shared bathrooms.
 The medication closet and nurse's station are located on the second floor.
 Community space includes a dining hall offering gourmet buffet-style meals, a library, a fully-equipped modern gym and many relaxing common areas where one can find nursing staff or other patients, day or night.

-Residential programs outside the Inn provide a small group environment for patients to develop self-management, interpersonal ability and independent living skills as they rejoin the social, educational and occupational communities outside Riggs.
+Located in renovated, historic homes, these programs offer a small group environment for continuing to develop self-management, interpersonal ability and independent living skills, and the capacity to rejoin the social, educational and occupational communities outside Riggs.
 Patients residing in these programs continue to have available 24-hour nursing staff at the Inn in an emergency.